18 Sights in St. Gallen, Switzerland (with Map and Images)

 Show sight on map

 The Protestant St. Leonhard's Church in St. Gallen was designed by the Berlin architect Johannes Vollmer in neo-Gothic style; the construction was supervised by the St. Gallen architect Ferdinand Wachter.
 After two years of construction, the church was consecrated on May 1, 1887.
-The parish of St. Gallen sold the church to a private owner in 2004; since then, the building has been used for cultural events.
+The parish of St. Gallen sold the church to private individuals in 2004; since then, the building has been used for cultural events.

 Wikipedia: St. Leonhardskirche (St. Gallen) (DE)